Compare Westpac personal loan rates

-As Australia’s oldest bank, Westpac has a long history of providing Australians with sound financial advice.
+As Australia’s first and oldest bank, Westpac has a long history of providing Australians with sound financial advice.

 Westpac’s personal loans can be used for refinancing or consolidating debts, or for covering major expenses such as travel, holidays or renovations.
 By adjusting the length of your loan term, and the frequency of your repayments, you can prepare a Westpac personal loan that’s both affordable and suitable for your finances.

-In addition to personal loans, Westpac also has flexi loans and personal overdrafts available, putting multiple options for managing your personal finances at your disposal.
+In addition to personal loans, Westpac also has lines of credit (known as Flexi loans) and personal overdrafts available, putting multiple options for managing your personal finances at your disposal.

 Westpac can be contacted via phone or email and has a network of branches to visit across Australia.